 Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the Group financial position or financial performance.
 Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative figures for the prior period as if the new policy had always been applied.
-Material errors discovered in prior year figures corrected are retrospectively by amending opening balances and comparative amounts for the prior period.
+Material errors discovered in figures are prior vear corrected retrospectively by amending opening balances and comparative amounts for the prior period.
 There are none in these Accounts.